17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

 17 Weeks Ultrasound

-For most of you, the doctor may not schedule an ultrasound, as not much has changed.
+For most of you, the doctor may not schedule an ultrasound scan, as not much has changed.
 In special cases, though, you might be asked to go for a scan, but it should not worry you too much.

-By now, you would have already started eating more calories as compared to your pre-pregnancy diet.
+By now, you would be wondering about “what foods to eat when 17 weeks pregnant” and started eating more calories than your pre-pregnancy diet.
 Keeping in mind your earlier diet, add essential 17th-week pregnancy foods by consulting the list below.
 Remember that starving yourself at this point of your pregnancy is unacceptable.
-Also, you don’t have to overeat or eat for two – just maintain a slight increase in the number of calories you normally would consume.
+Also, you don’t have to overeat or eat for two – just maintain a slight increase in calories you normally consume (2).

 • Load up on proteins in the form of lean meats, fish, pulses, beans, and tofu.
 A bit of red meat is also advised to be added to your diet.